OWASP/www-chapter-belgium/tab_meetings.md

 order: 2
 tags: belgium
 ---
+## 18 February 2021: OWASP Belgium Virtual Chapter Meeting Series
+This virtual chapter meeting will host **Jim Manico**!

+Jim Manico is the founder of Manicode Security where he trains software developers on secure coding and security engineering.
+He is also the co-founder of the LocoMoco Security Conference and is an investor/advisor for BitDiscovery and Signal Sciences.
+Jim is a frequent speaker on secure software practices and is a member of the JavaOne rockstar speaker community.
+He is the author of Iron-Clad Java: Building Secure Web Applications from McGraw-Hill.
+For more information, visit <http://www.linkedin.com/in/jmanico>.

 ## 23-27 November 2020: OWASP BeNeLux Days
 **Block your agenda** for **4 online evening sessions** - more info will follow soon (see <https://www.owaspbenelux.eu/>)!!

 ### Registration
 Registration for this virtual event series is  required for attendance.
 [Registration via EventBrite](https://owasp-appsec-benelux-days-2020.eventbrite.com)

 ## 28 October 2020: OWASP BE Local virtual security day